IBM System 360/370 Compiler and Historical Documentation

 There are several version of the Simula language.

 The 1986 version of the language standard is not fully supported by this Simula Compiler.
-Hidden and Protected is not really implemented for example, but that doesn't really hurt.
+Hidden and Protected is only implemented syntactically for example.

 Some other material is waiting to be liberated into wilderness after getting scanned, registered, passported and tortured.